 You may translate an entire folder of Finale files to MusicXML format or vice versa.
 These batch routines will overwrite any files with the same name that are currently in that directory.
 Use the “Translate Folder of MusicXML Files…” menu item to save Finale files from your MusicXML files (batch import).
 Use the “Translate Folder of Finale Files…” menu item to save MusicXML files from your Finale files (batch export).

-To export Finale files to the new web-based SmartMusic, it is usually easiest to export all linked parts at once.
-A new menu item, “Export Linked Parts to MusicXML…”, exports all the linked parts in a Finale file to compressed MusicXML files in a folder that you select.
+For some file transfers it can be helpful to export all linked parts at once.
+Use the “Export Linked Parts to MusicXML…” menu item to export all the linked parts in a Finale file as compressed MusicXML files in a folder that you select.